collabscore/documents/case-music-infoset.md

 In all cases, the performer is apt at decoding its input
 ![Digital performance and transcription](figures/DigPerformer.png)

-First: obviously there exist a large class of score encodings from which the resulting
+First: obviously there exist a large class of score encodings for which the resulting performance will be the same.
+Thus they some common content which constitutes our MCI.
+From this MCI alone, it is possible to produce the performance.
+Said otherwise, the MCI is an invariant for this class of scores.
+If the  performer is a MIDI device, then the invariant is simply the MIDI encoding extracted from the score.
+We get rid of
+  - all page layout instructions
+  - all metadata
+  - all specifications related to staves and clefs
+  - all textual annotation

+Basically, the only remaining part are voices (channels in MIDI terms), i.e., sequences of pitches.
+Now, if we want something more realistic / pleasant, we ask the performer to take into account  additional information: metric is important from strong / weak beats, slurs are aso required.
+Performances instructions (dynamics) can be of interest.
+The precise list of features of the MCI is to be determined.

 ### Example 2: styling score sheets

 ## Preliminary thoughts